 Purpose of Quality Management Plan (QMP)

 The purpose of the QMP is to describe how quality will be managed throughout the project’s lifecycle.
-Quality management planning determines quality policies and procedures relevant to the project for both project deliverables and project processes, defines who is responsible for what, and documents compliance.
+Quality management planning determines quality policies and procedures relevant to the project for project deliverables and processes, defines who is responsible for what, and documents compliance.

-Why have a Quality Management Plan (QMP)
+Why Have a Quality Management Plan (QMP)

 Quality is a measure of providing products free from defects, deficiencies, and significant variations in the purchase-buyer transaction.
 High quality is brought about by the strict and consistent adherence to measurable and verifiable standards to achieve uniformity of output that satisfies specific customer or user requirements.
 This ensures that the best product is being developed and delivered to your customers.
 A good QMP will ensure the following: